toludwig/golden-lemurs/docs/rnn.md

 there are variable implementations.
 For example, we use a version called **Bidirectional LSTM** (BLSTM), which takes into account not only states from previous inputs but also looks ahead and considers 'future' input.
-This of course is possible because we have the whole sequence of commits given (no realtime analysis) which we can feed into the net from both directions, once forwards once backwards.
+This of course is possible because we have the whole sequence of commits given (no real-time analysis) which we can feed into the net from both directions, once forwards once backwards.
 The BLST actually consists of two separate LSTMS, one for each direction.
 These LSTM cells are independent from each other, they do not communicate,